Complete Your Pharmacy Technician Immunization Training – On Your Schedule!

-In this bonus session, technicians will describe the epidemiology and pathophysiology of COVID-19, assess the HHS PREP ACT guidance for technician administration of COVID-19 vaccines and testing, and list available COVID-19 vaccines and their administration and storage requirements.
+In these bonus sessions, technicians will describe the epidemiology and pathophysiology of COVID-19 and infulenza, assess the HHS PREP ACT guidance for technician administration of COVID-19 vaccines and testing, identify the background and steps of administering intranasal vaccines, and list available COVID-19 vaccines and their administration and storage requirements.

 About Our Faculty: